Jagan-18/Terraform_Doc/Terraform_Each-Topics_Learining/Blocks in Terraform.md

     ```

-In summary:
+#### In summary:
-Blocks are the building bricks of Terraform code.
-Most configurations are made up of multiple blocks, each representing a provider, resource, variable, output, module, or data source.
+1. Blocks are the building bricks of Terraform code.
-Would you like examples of how to use variable or module blocks for more complex setups?
-Or do you want to see a sample project’s file structure?
+2. Most configurations are made up of multiple blocks, each representing a provider, resource, variable, output, module, or data source.

 ----
-# Common Types of Terraform Blocks
+# Common Types of Terraform Blocks:
 #### 1. Provider Block
 Defines which provider (like AWS, Azure, Google Cloud) Terraform should use.
  ```